thebrumby/HotWalletClaimer/README.md

       - `screenshotQRCode`: Prefer to log in via QR code; the alternative is manual login via phone number and OTP.
       - `maxSessions`: Set the maximum number of concurrent claim sessions; additional wallets will wait for an available slot.
       - `verboseLevel`: Adjust the verbosity of console messages; options range from 1 (minimal) to 3 (all messages).
+      - `telegramVerboseLevel`: Adjust the verbosity of messages sent to the Telegram bot; options range from 0 (none) to 3 (all messages).
       - `forceNewSession`: Forces a new login, useful if the existing session encounters errors.
       - `lowestClaimOffset` and `highestClaimOffset`: Define the range for randomized claim timing relative to when the pot is filled.
          - **Examples of Random Claim Timing based on Claim Offset:**
             - `-30, -15`: Early claims randomly between 30 and 15 minutes before the pot is full.
             - `30, 60`: Late claims randomly 30 minutes to 1 hour after the pot is full.
             - `-15, 15`: Random claims within a 15-minute window either side of the pot being filled.
+      - `useProxy`: Decide whether to use the built-in proxy or not.
+      - `requestUserAgent`: If enabled, the script will prompt the user to enter their user-agent each time.
+      - `telegramBotToken`: Allows users to relay information to a Botfather Telegram bot.
+      - `enableCache`: If disabled, reduces the amount of data cached to disk, with the trade-off of higher data transmission volume.

 ### Session Name Configuration
    - Sessions are auto-named numerically in the format "Wallet1", or can be customized to your own choice.
 Reusing a name attempts to resume that session.